Tuxemon/Tuxemon/CONTRIBUTING.md

 - Code should follow PEP-8, but we are not strict
 - Its strongly suggested to use the black code formatter with the defaults

+## File names
+- Must be lower case
+- No spaces
+- No special characters
+- English is preferred
+- Use letters, numbers, underscore (_) and dash (-) only

+** WHEN MAKING NEW CONTENT, IT IS BEST TO RENAME THINGS BEFORE WORKING ON THEM ** ** WE MAY ASK YOU TO RENAME ASSETS BEFORE MERGING, SO THIS WILL SAVE YOU TIME **

 ### Pull Request Checklist
 - Merge the development branch into your branch
 - Fix any conflicts